-Forty-four clinics were scheduled for the 2017-2018 applicator training season.
+Forty-eight clinics were scheduled for the 2018-2019 applicator training season.
 The majority of the clinics, 22, were for commercial applicators, while 16 clinics were conducted for private applicators.
 Two state agency clinics were held prior to the season.
-State agency clinics provided additional training and testing opportunities for applicators employed by the Illinois Department of Transportation, Illinois Department of Natural Resources, etc. Four test only sessions were also conducted at various times during the training season.
+State agency clinics provided additional training and testing opportunities for applicators employed by the Illinois Department of Transportation, Illinois Department of Natural Resources, etc. Four test-only sessions were also conducted at various times during the training season.
+A new regulatory requirement significantly increased demand for certified field crops applicators.
+Four additional field crops training clinics were added to the training schedule to accommodate this demand.